 Screening potential subtenants is also critical – if not the most important consideration.

-While subleasing can be a great way to generate some extra cash-flow, you do not want to take on the wrong type of neighbour (i.e. a competing industry or business that has a high risk of defaulting on payments).
+While subleasing can be a great way to generate some extra cash-flow, you do not want to take on the wrong type of neighbour (i.e. a competing industry or a business that has a high risk of defaulting on payments).

 Marketability of space you want to sublet